 - Students are expected to be self-directed learners of mathematics.
 They should take all notes, read the textbook, complete all homework, track their grades and ask for help when needed.

 - Absences.
 If you are absent, it is your responsibility to complete missed assignments.
-You have as many days to turn in missing work as days you were absent.
+For excused absences, you have as many days to turn in missing work as days you were absent.
 Missing tests and quizzes will be made up after school during tutoring.
-Assignments missed due to on an unexcused absent cannot be made up.
+Homework assignments missed due to unexcused absences or suspension are due the day you return while missing tests and quizzes will be made up after school during tutoring within one week.
 Denoted with an “M”, missing assignments are worth zero points.
 Special group activities may be excused.
 Denoted with an “E”, excused assignments do not affect grades.

 - Tardy.
 Students must be in their seats and ready to work when the bell rings.
 All unexcused tardies will result in a half-hour detention.